 Everyone loves a feel-good romantic comedy, don’t lie.
-You want to feel all the emotions of watching two people fall in love, from the friction of an adversarial meet-cute to the first real kiss to the happy ever after.
-Whether you’ve cried more than you’ve laughed during some of these (or vice-versa), Laumata Lauano names her top twenty romantic comedies now streaming on Netflix.
+Whether you’ve cried more than you’ve laughed during some of these (or vice-versa), Laumata Lauano names her top twenty romantic comedies now streaming on Netflix – freshly updated with new meet-cute cheer.

 * All new movies & series on Netflix